Arnab1311/ObjectDet_YOLOv3/README.md

 # Custom Object Detection using YOLOv3
-This repository shows simple steps how to create
+This repository shows simple steps to create
 1. Custom object detection dataset.
 2. Train a yolov3 model on the custom dataset.
 3. Test the trained model on images and video feed.